 leader throughout Italy.
 They professionally entertained the troops throughout much of

-Italy during war time.
+the country during war time.
 As young men they would cycle up into the Northern mountains

 A wooden dance floor would be laid down and the people danced all night under the

 stars to the popular tunes of the time.
 The picture left shows Bruno, ever with accordion, with some of his